kenaniah/swords-and-potions-2-bot/README.md

 # Swords and Potions 2 Bot

-This was a small personal project I started to automate the (sometimes) mundane task of playing [SNP2](http://www.edgebee.com/games?id=5).
+This was a small personal project I started to automate the (sometimes) mundane task of playing [SNP2](http://www.edgebee.com/games?id=5). **Please read the FAQ below before opening an issue.**

 ## Environment